KristoferMar/Linux-guide/managing_network/readme.md

 #### Default Gateway
 A default gateway makes it possible for devices on one network to communicate with devices on another network.
 If you request a website, the request goes through the default gateway before exiting the local network (LAN).

+### Domain name
+It's a string of text that maps to a numeric IP address, used to access a website from client software.

+### Domain Name System (DNS)
+It turns domain names into IP adresses, which browsers use to load internet pages.
+The DNS system works much like a phone book by managing the mapping between names and numbers.
+DNS servers translate requests for names into IP addresses, controlling which server an end user will reach when they type a domain name into their web browser.

 # Validate network configuration
 Services: ip